2026 RPI Research Fellows

 “Strengthening Knowledge about Rural Nonprofit Capacity & Philanthropy”

 Leeann Wright, Executive Director of the Community Foundation of Pulaski County, has over 20 years of experience in nonprofit management and fundraising.
 She knows that communities transform when people work collaboratively.
-Prior to her role at the Community Foundation, she was a fundraising officer for Indiana University Northwest and, most recently, a major gifts officer at Valparaiso University.
+Prior to her role at the Community Foundation, she was a fundraising officer for Indiana University Northwest and a major gifts officer at Valparaiso University.
 She believes in the power of philanthropy and has served and collaborated on boards and committees in every community in which she has lived.
 Most recently, she became a Court Appointed Special Advocate to serve as a voice for the children in the community who need it most.
+She is currently pursuing her PhilD, the first professional doctorate for philanthropic and nonprofit professionals, at the Lilly Family School of Philanthropy at Indiana University.

 Research Focus: